By Associate Attorney Katy Currie

 Some of our clients delay estate planning because they do not have any friends or family members they trust to serve in fiduciary roles.
 In some circumstances, members of the firm may serve in these roles for the client if the client feels comfortable.
 It is better for you to take control and name someone yourself than to have the government appoint someone in an emergency or when you pass away.

-National Estate Planning Awareness Week is a great time for you take CONTROL!
+National Estate Planning Awareness Week is a great time for you to take CONTROL!
 Please call Jesson & Rains if you have questions about getting your estate plan in order or updating an existing estate plan.
 While You Build, We Protect.

 Subscribe to our newsletter.